Skip to content

 The Hess Hotel

-Martin and John Hess along with John’s wife Freda Rosendale were founders of the Hess Hotel.
+Martin and John Hess and John’s wife Freda Rosendale were founders of the Hess Hotel.
 In addition to sleeping rooms, the hotel included a bar and a produce store on the ground floor.
 Upstairs is a charming restaurant, with a view of downtown Cranford.
-Downstairs is the speakeasy looking pub area, with a bar and table seating, complete with a working fireplace.
+Downstairs is the speakeasy-looking pub area, with a bar and table seating and a working fireplace.
 The cozy fireplace dining area was originally a bowling alley, and the dartboard on the wall near the entrance was once the site of a grill that served quick meals.

 In 1901, many don’t know this but in addition to the Hess’s Cranford Hotel there was another hotel called the Central Hotel nearby on Walnut and South Avenue owned by J. Ehrhardt.